flexera-public/policy_templates/compliance/github/toplevel_teams/README.md

-# GitHub.com Top-Level Teams
+# GitHub Top-Level Teams

 ## What It Does

-This policy template reports any GitHub teams under the user-specified GitHub.com organizations that are top-level (have no parent) and are not on a user-specified list of permitted top-level teams.
+This policy template reports any GitHub teams under the user-specified GitHub organizations that are top-level (have no parent) and are not on a user-specified list of permitted top-level teams.
 Optionally, it emails this report.

 ## Input Parameters

 - *Email Addresses* - A list of email addresses to notify.
-- *GitHub.com Organizations* - A list of GitHub.com Organizations to check.
+- *GitHub Organizations* - A list of GitHub Organizations to check.
 - *Allowed Top-Level Teams* - Teams that are permitted to be top-level and should not be included in the results.

 ## Policy Actions